Cone 5 vs. Cone 6

 Firing Temperature

-Technically speaking, there isn’t much difference between cone 5 and cone 6.
-Even the temperature difference between them isn’t a major one.
-While cone 5 fires at 2118 degrees Fahrenheit, cone 6 tends to fire at 2165 degrees Fahrenheit.
+Technically speaking, there is only a little difference between cone 5 and cone 6.
+Even the temperature difference between the both is minor.
+While cone 5 fires at 2118 degrees Fahrenheit, cone 6 fires at 2165 degrees Fahrenheit.

-Now, you might wonder, what about cone 06 and cone 05?
+Now, what about cone 06 and cone 05?
 Well, they fall well below the single-numbered cone category.
-Cone 06 fires at a much lower temperature compared to cone 6, and the same is applicable to cone 05 as well.
+Cone 06 fires at a much lower temperature than cone 6, and the same applies to cone 05.
 For cone 05, the firing temperature is 1870 degrees Fahrenheit, while the firing temperature for cone 06 is 1798 degrees Fahrenheit.

-In the pottery world, the placement of “0” ahead of a number represents “minus.”
-This means any firing cone with 0 placed ahead will have a lower firing temperature as opposed to single numbers.
+In pottery, “0” ahead of a number represents “minus.”
+It means any firing cone with 0 placed ahead will have a lower firing temperature than single numbers.

 Cone 5: Complete Detail

 Cone 5 is also termed a middle-temperature cone.
 It is the lower temperature range required to fire most pottery stonewares, porcelains, and hobby art.
-Several potters are now moving from the use of cone 6 all the way down to the cone 5 levels.
-This helps with a considerable amount of energy saving which is about 40 degrees less.
+Several potters are now moving from the use of cone 6 down to the cone 5 levels.
+It helps with a considerable amount of energy saving, about 40 degrees less.

 Moreover, there is way less wear & tear within the electric kiln parts, which provides longevity and durability for the machine.
-As the kiln gets older, achieving the final few degrees with a particular cone can be a difficult task.
-This can lead to raked-up power bills.
+As the kiln ages, achieving the final few degrees with a particular cone can be difficult.
+It can lead to raked-up power bills.

-Thankfully, most middle-temperature glazes available for potters are meant for the cone 5 to 6 range.
+Thankfully, most middle-temperature glazes available for potters are for the cone 5 to 6 range.
 Depending on the brand, most pottery glazes meant to be fired at cone 6 still tend to melt well.
-This is especially true due to the temperature holds that happen at the final stage of firing.
+This is especially true due to the temperature at the final firing stage.

-If your kiln is an old one or you plan to save on your energy bills, make sure you start with a test batch to check if it works or not.
-This is especially helpful with certain reactive glazes.
+If your kiln is old or you plan to save on energy bills, start with a test batch to check if it works.
+It is beneficial with certain reactive glazes.
 Although several brands mention that they should be fired at the cone 6 temperature, most are over-fired at this level.
 With cone 5 firing, you can surely attain better results.

-However, working through the maturity of clay bodies at a lower cone tends to be a tricky move.
-So, make sure you have the right cone to help you in your pottery escapades.
-A great choice for kiln firing is the Orton Cones Self-Supporting Pyrometric Cone 6.
+However, working through the maturity of clay bodies at a lower cone is tricky.
+So, ensure you have the right cone to help with your pottery escapades.
+The Orton Cones Self-Supporting Pyrometric Cone 6 is an excellent kiln-firing choice.
 This pack of 25 cones has a fixed angle and mounting height to help you monitor the firing process.

 Can You Fire Cone 6 Clay at Cone 5 Temperature?

 Whether or not your clay can be fired at a lower cone temperature would depend on how you assess it.
-Take a look at the porosity and fired color to understand the clay body data.
+Look at the porosity and fired color to understand the clay body data.
 Firing a clay one cone lower helps achieve better glazing results with a visible difference.
 This is especially true for the interior part of the ceramic with a glassy & perfect look.
+How this process comes to life is a profoundly intriguing one.
+It is a crucial way to better set the glaze on the clay’s surface.

 Similarities Between Cone 5 & Cone 6